 - Sexual exploitation - Female Genital Mutilation (FGM) - Radicalisation and the encouragement or coercion to become involved in terrorist activities Prevent Duty 2015.
-The Prevent Agenda helps to stop people becoming involved in or supporting violent extremism or terrorism through mentoring programmes such 'Channel'. - Abuse via online methods such as adults seeking to develop relationships with vulnerable adults or use sexual or abusive images of them. - Domestic violence witnessing this in some way between adult family members - Trafficking/ Modern Slavery Trafficking is where young people are tricked, forced or persuaded to leave their homes and are moved or transported and then exploited. - County lines County Lines is the police term for urban gangs exploiting young people into moving drugs from a hub into other markets. - Mate Crime a "mate crime" is when vulnerable people are befriended by members of the community who go on to exploit and take advantage of them. - Cyber Bullying Cyber bullying occurs when someone repeatedly makes fun of another person online, or repeatedly picks on another person through emails or text messages. - Financial or Material This includes theft, fraud, internet scamming, and coercion in relation to an adult's financial affairs or arrangements.
+The Prevent Agenda helps to stop people becoming involved in or supporting violent extremism or terrorism through mentoring programmes such 'Channel'. - Abuse via online methods such as adults seeking to develop relationships with children or use sexual or abusive images of them. - Domestic violence witnessing this in some way between adult family members - Trafficking Trafficking is where children and young people tricked, forced or persuaded to leave their homes and are moved or transported and then exploited. - County lines County Lines is the police term for urban gangs exploiting young people into moving drugs from a hub into other markets.